Z3r0cks/Master_Thesis/thesis/main.typ

   )
 )

 The third example use a checkerboard pattern with different colors.
 The moste points are on the floor and not only on the shadow and the cube.
-The use of this pattern led to a significantly better result as the examples before, even if the pattern repetitive.
-The graphs shows in the middle an approximation to an good pattern in average.
-A pattern is recognizable.
+The use of this pattern led to a significantly better result as the examples before, even if the checkerboard pattern repetitive.
+The graphs shows in the middle an approximation to an good and recognizable pattern in average.

 #align(
    grid(